alexandrosXe/A-Simple-Baseline-For-Knowledge-Based-VQA/README.md

 *Note that you must include the paths to the train, val, and test images

 ## Results
-See results folder for the results reported in the main paper
+See the "results" folder for the results reported in the main paper

 ## Citation